Allan Moffat

-Allan George Moffat, OBE (born 10 November 1939) is a Canadian-born Australian racing driver known for his four championships in the Australian Touring Car Championship, six wins in the Sandown 500, his four wins in the Bathurst 500/1000 and his win in the 1975 12 Hours of Sebring.
+Allan George Moffat (10 November 1939 – 22 November 2025) was a Canadian and Australian racing driver known for his four championships in the Australian Touring Car Championship, six wins in the Sandown 500, his four wins in the Bathurst 500/1000 and his win in the 1975 12 Hours of Sebring.
 Moffat was inducted into the V8 Supercars Hall of Fame in 1999.

 Moffat and his long-time friend and rival (and later co-driver) Peter Brock are the only drivers to have won The Great Race at Bathurst in both its 500-mile and 1000-kilometre formats.

-In October 2018, he was inducted into the Sport Australia Hall of Fame.
+In October 2018, Moffat was inducted into the Sport Australia Hall of Fame.

+Early life

+Born in Saskatoon, Saskatchewan, Moffat was the eldest of three sons from Evelyn and Arthur Moffat.
+Moffat's father was an executive at Massey-Harris, resulting in Moffat living in Vereeniging, South Africa as a teenager and Melbourne, Australia in his college years as his family moved around for business reasons.
+Moffat studied marketing at Monash University with a cadetship at Volkswagen, but abandoned his studies to contest amateur circuit races in a Triumph TR3 and later returned to Canada due to a lack of funds.
+After briefly working as a door-to-door salesman in Toronto, Moffat befriended some Team Lotus mechanics at the Watkins Glen round of the 1964 United States Road Racing Championship and joined the team as a gofer before purchasing one of their Lotus Cortinas at seasons' end.